How Does the Scheme Work?

 All those employed on site in the construction industry in these classifications of work.

-I am employed under the temporary skilled migration (subclass 457) program.
+I am employed under a visa program [the temporary skilled migration (subclass 457) program or the temporary skill shortage (tss) visa program].
 Can I join the Scheme?

 Yes, ensure you register to join the Scheme by completing an Employee Registration Application Form and forwarding it to MyLeave.